loekcleophas/loekcleophas.github.io/_posts/2019-11-07-msc-leon-freriks-using-static-analysis-to-improve-scalability-of-active-automata-learning-of-data-dependent-components.md

 #comments: true
 ---

-MSc student Leon Freriks gave his graduation presentation today and succesfully defended his MSc thesis "Using static analysis to improve scalability of active automata learning of data-dependent components".
+MSc student Leon Freriks gave his graduation presentation on 2019/11/07 and succesfully defended his MSc thesis "Using static analysis to improve scalability of active automata learning of data-dependent components".
 Leon did his MSc final project as a graduation intern at ASML.
+I [addressed Leon via video recording](https://www.youtube.com/watch?v=9On7UEH7z4w&t=514s) at the degree ceremony on 2019/12/20.